SK11GS/Builders-Glitch/ADRs/ADR 003: Architecture Considered for ClearView AI Engine.md

 Superseded by [ADR #002](ADR%20002%3A%20Architecture%20Decision%20for%20ClearView%20AI%20Engine.md)

 ## Context
 The ClearView AI engine was initially proposed to be designed using a microservices architecture.
-Each AI function, such as Resume Enhancer, Talent Match Score, and Company Profile Finder, would be implemented as an independent service.
+Each AI function, such as Anonymizer, Talent Match Score, and Talent Bridge, would be implemented as an independent service.
 The goal was to allow each component to scale independently, and provide a clear separation of concerns.

 **Decision**:
-We decided to structure the ClearView AI engine using microservices, where each key function (Resume Enhancer, Candidate Matching, AI Connector, etc.) operates as a standalone service.
+We decided to structure the ClearView AI engine using microservices, where each key function (Anonymizer, Talent Match Score, and Talent Bridge, etc.) operates as a standalone service.
 These services communicate through APIs, and they are managed, deployed, and scaled independently.

 ## Consequences
 * **Pros**: